k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 The **TDMSeqSrc2TrgMapping** table maps between the generated sequence Actors and the target tables' columns.
 A sequence Actor can be mapped into multiple tables and LUs.

-See the below example:
+View the below example:

 ![seq mapping](images/tdmSeqSrc2TrgMapping_example.png)

-This table serves two purposes:
+This table serves 2 purposes:

-1. It has been added in TDM 7.3 to automatically add the sequence actors to the load flows.
-Populate **TDMSeqSrc2TrgMapping** table to map between the generated sequence actors and the target tables' columns.
-A sequence actor can be mapped into a different table and a different LU.
+1. It has been added in TDM 7.3 to automatically add the sequence Actors to the load flows.
+Populate **TDMSeqSrc2TrgMapping** table to map between the generated sequence Actors and the target tables' columns.
+A sequence Actor can be mapped into a different table and a different LU.

-2. TDM 8.0 uses this table to add the sequence actors to the data generation flow that generates a synthetic data for the LU table.
+2. TDM 8.0 uses this table to add the sequence Actors to the data generation flow that generates synthetic data for the LU table.